 I will be retiring in May 2020.
-That’s in weight months, fifteen days, thirteen hours, nine minutes, and fourteen (fifteen, sixteen, seventeen…) seconds from now.
+That’s in eight months, fifteen days, thirteen hours, nine minutes, and fourteen (fifteen, sixteen, seventeen…) seconds from now.
 (But who’s counting?)

 I don’t like the term retiring.
 I don’t feel like I’m retiring.
 I feel as if I will be going through a gear shift, a new beginning, a switch in focus, from a math professor of close to thirty years to a full time writer.

 I have been wanting to make a change of this nature for a few years now.
 Five?
 Six?
 More?
 Working full time is draining for many of us brain injury survivors.
 When I first realized that my struggles to maintain a full teaching load was too much for me, I thought of going on partial disability.
 There is no such thing.
 And I wasn’t ready to go on full time disability.
 I didn’t feel disabled.
 I just felt… exhausted.

 I held on, paying a heavy price daily throughout the semester, suffering from neuro-fatigue, bad headaches, and exacerbated neurological deficits.
 It took at least a month into each break from teaching to recover.
 As time wore on, the period of recovery increased.

 Every year, I wondered how long I could keep it up.
 Finally, after a full summer of recovery, barely in time for the new academic year, I decided to yield to the demands of the bloody brain.
 That was the summer of 2018—I decided to quit at the end of the following academic year, in May 2019, shortly after I turned fifty nine.